RITIK-coder-1/milestone-exam/MilestoneExam-1/Project-1/README.md

 - **Support:** You'll be getting 24/7 support related to your queries, doubts, etc. We are always there to help.

+- **Responsive Design:** This project is responsive, it fits well for a larger screen as well as for a smaller screen.

 ## Usage

 - This website is for demonstration purposes as part of my milestone exam.
 You can explore the available features and resources.